tsaaii/Vivid_Seats/README.md

 ### The API part

 * This API is created using Python, Flask and SQLite database.
 A virtual environment is created to run this part and all the requirements are listed in pip file.
 A separate script is used to create a database and do the ddl part of loading data into it.
 I also adding step by step working guide in a separate markdown file illustrating the API working.
 Please refer to running guide for this part.
 I also suggest to install sqlite on macOS to see the functioning and related schema of the database and you will also find this in the running_guide.md file.
+The API testing is done with postman desktop client and anything similar would work.

 * To install sqlite on macOS using Homebrew
 > brew install sqlite

 >enter sqlite on your macOS terminal to enter the sqlite shell.

->point the .db database which will be created in the create_db.py script to the sqlite like sqlite>path/database.db
+>point the .db database which will be created in the create_db.py script to the sqlite like sqlite3>path/database.db

 * A specific virtual environment was created to manage dependencies and running things at one place using pyenv package of python.
 To download this use

 >brew install pyenv

 * There is a requirements.txt file added to replicate the exact same dependencies on your machine without the need of specifying one after the other download.
 To do this after downloading this project use.
-I suggest to use your homedirectory to run the code.
+I suggest to use your Desktop as a home folder to run the code.
 If not you can also change the os.path()

 >pip install -r requirements.txt

+* Download Post man API Client from the website.
+We will use this a lot.

+* *From here on we will refer running_guide for details.